DasPauluteli/yiffer.py/README.md

 A Python script for downloading comics from yiffer.xyz.

-Did you know that donating to yiffer.xyz allows you to download comics easier than this?
-[You should consider it, it's a great site!](https://yiffer.xyz/donate)
+Did you know that Yiffer.xyz is struggling economically?
+Read more or support them on Patreon.
+[You should consider it, it's a great site!](https://yiffer.xyz/support)

 ## Installation